GrowthcraftCE/Growthcraft-DesignDocs/gckitchen/Growthcraft-Kitchen.md

 ### Growthcraft Stove

 Interactive Block that produces heat.
 The GC Stove is similar to the vanilla furnance with the exception that it acts like a heat block.
 This can be used to heat Brew Kettles and Culture Jars.
+It will not convert materials like a furnace does.
+There will be two variations.

+* Wood Burning Stove - Accepts OreDictionary Wood and Plank materials only.
+Recipe: 3 Iron Ingots (Top plate), 5 Cobblestone
+* Wood Burning Stove (Reinforced) - can burn all materials that a normal furnace can use.
+Recipe: 1 Wood Burning Stove, 5 Iron Ingots.

 ## Module Fluids